-Welcome to PlanMaker, the powerful and easy-to-use spreadsheet application for Windows, Linux, Windows Mobile, and Windows CE.
+Welcome to PlanMaker, the powerful and easy-to-use spreadsheet application.

 We have made every effort in the development of PlanMaker to ensure its functions provide the maximum benefits while minimizing user time and effort.

 Some of PlanMaker's features: